 The Library includes a ready-to-use education packet with each topic page.
 These frequently updated packets are in PDF format so that they can be easily downloaded or printed out – in whole or part – as handouts for providers, patients, and clients.

-Topic(s): Antiretroviral Therapy, Step 1: Preventing New Infections, Postexposure Prophylaxis, Pre-exposure Prophylaxis, Step 2: Identifying Cases through HIV Testing & Diagnosis, HIV Primary Care, Substance Use / Abuse, OIs & Comorbid Conditions, Sexually Transmitted Infections, Viral Hepatitis Coinfection, Adolescents and Young Adults, Adults over 50, Children (Newborn to 12 years), Heterosexual Women and Men, Racial & Ethnic Subpopulations, African Americans, Asian Americans, Latinos (U.S.), Native Americans, Sexual and Gender Minorities
+Topic(s): Antiretroviral Therapy, Step 1: Preventing New Infections, Postexposure Prophylaxis, Pre-exposure Prophylaxis, Step 2: Identifying Cases through HIV Testing & Diagnosis, HIV Primary Care, Substance Use Disorders, OIs & Comorbid Conditions, Sexually Transmitted Infections, Viral Hepatitis Coinfection, Adolescents and Young Adults, Adults over 50, Children (Newborn to 12 years), Women, Racial & Ethnic Subpopulations, African Americans, Asian Americans, Latinos (U.S.), Native Americans, Sexual and Gender Minorities

 Resource type: Training Materials